List of people who have walked across Australia: Dave Kunst

 Dave Kunst is the first person verified to have walked around the Earth.
 Kunst's trek began 20 June 1970 and ended 5 October 1974 (the dates in the table reflect his arrival and departure from Australia).
 During their travels, the brothers collected donations to UNICEF.
 Unfortunately, John (Dave's brother who was also walking with him) was killed when bandits shot him in the mountains of Afghanistan in October 1972.
 Dave was also shot in the chest during the same attack, but survived by playing dead.
 After spending 4 months recovering from his injuries, Dave resumed his journey along with his brother Pete, from the spot where John was killed.
 As they continued their travels, Dave and Pete were denied access to the USSR, so they flew from India to Australia.
 Pete returned home during the Australia-leg of the trek, where Dave continued on alone, by this time on his 3rd mule.
 Unfortunately, the mule died and Dave was left hauling his wagon of supplies himself.
 He was on the verge of abandoning his supplies, when he fortuitously met Jenni Samuel, a schoolteacher from Perth.
 She helped pull his wagon with her car, while he walked alongside.
 Dave returned to Australia for a year after completing his journey.
 Jenni and Dave later married and are still together as of 2008.

 Dennis Bartell

-Denis Bartell became the first person to walk across the Simpson Desert unassisted in 1984, whilst walking across Australia from the Gulf of Carpentaria to Gulf St Vincent.
+Denis Bartell became the first person to walk across the Simpson Desert unassisted in 1984, while walking across Australia from the Gulf of Carpentaria to Gulf St Vincent.
 He followed the 'French Line' – a route taken by the CGG surveyor Roy Elkins 21 years prior who also completed the walk but with the assistance of a support crew.
 In recognition of his achievement, he was named the Australian Geographic's Adventurer of the Year in 1995.